Using a Personal Loan for Business: Is It a Good Idea?

 Business Credit Cards: just like personal loans, business credit cards are based on your personal credit score.
 To make them attractive, banks to tend to accompany the cards with sign up offers such as 0% APR and/or cashback features.
 Making it a viable options for recently established businesses

-Bottom Line is that you have options when it comes to additional business capital.
-Evaluate your personal and business financial health to decide if it makes sense to personalize your business finances a little bit.
+Bottom line is that you have options when it comes to additional business capital.
+Evaluate your personal and business financial position and what your business goals and needs are before making a decision.
+If the numbers make sense , you might benefit from personalizing your business finances a little bit.